Founder and Former Rector, SNSPA, former Chief of Staff, Presidency of Romania

 Prior to joining Stratfor in 2006, Dr. Colibasanu held a variety of roles with the World Trade Center Association in Bucharest.
 Among other academic credentials, she holds a doctorate in international business and economics from Bucharest’s Academy of Economic Studies, where her thesis focused on country risk analysis and investment decision-making processes within transnational companies.
 She also holds a master’s degree in international project management.
 She is an alumna of the International Institute on Politics and Economics, Georgetown University.

-Tudor Buzatu is Secretary of State for the working apparatus of the Vice-Prime Minister for the implementation of Romania’s strategic partnerships.
+Tudor Buzatu is State Secretary for the working apparatus of the Vice-Prime Minister for the implementation of Romania’s strategic partnerships.

 Tudor Buzatu graduated Sociology at University of Bucharest and has two MA degrees at University of Bucharest and the National University of Political Studies and Public Administration.
 He is specialized in European Law.
 He has a large experience in activities concerning management and customer relations.